 Communication The Mesdag Collection is paying off

 Colorful ceramics, samurai swords and bronze altar vases: Mesdag enthusiastically participated in the gathering of Japanese art objects that originated in the 19th century.
 Around 1887 he bought more than 140 Japanese objects.
 In the exhibition, more than forty of these objects are placed in the context of their time.
 Together with historical documents and a few special loans, the entire period of fascination for Japan will be presented.
-The exhibition can be seen from 7 March to 16 June in The Hague.

 ‘The Dutch in Barbizon’ in The Mesdag Collection